aicenter/road-graph-tool/README.md

 Loading large OSM files to database is memory demanding so [documentation](https://osm2pgsql.org/doc/manual.html#system-requirements) suggests to have at least as much RAM as the PBF file with the OSM data is large.

 ### 1. Preprocessing of OSM file (optional)
 Preprocessing an OSM file with osmium aims to enhance importing efficiency and speed of osm2pgsql tool.
 The two most common actions are sorting and renumbering.
-For these actions, you can use the provided `process` script:
+For these actions, you can use the provided `process_osm.sh` script:
 ```bash
 ./process_osm.sh [action_tag] [input_file] -o [output_file]
 ```
-Call `./process_osm.sh -h` for more information.
+Call `./process_osm.sh -h` or `./process_osm.sh --help` for more information.

 #### Sorting:
 Sorts objects based on IDs.